Toancodewell/SQL/README.md

-# 📊 SQL Query Collection by Nguyễn Văn Toàn
+# 📊 SQL Query Collection

 This repository contains structured SQL scripts written in **PostgreSQL**, focused on data cleaning, subqueries, window functions, rankings, and sales analytics.
 Each file is clearly named by function and use case.